Leecason/element-tiptap/README.md

 export default class CustomBold extends Bold {
   menuBtnView (editorContext) {
-    // editorContext contains a collection of properties that are useful to you
+    // editorContext contains some properties that are useful to you
     // see https://github.com/scrumpy/tiptap#editormenubar
-    // ElementTiptap plus editor instance to editorContext. return {
+    // this package append editor instance to editorContext return {
       component: CustomButton, // your component
       componentProps: {